Recognition of same-sex unions in Israel

+Marriage in Israel is regulated by the religious courts of recognized confessional communities, none of which perform interfaith or same-sex marriages.
+Domestic civil marriage is not recognized in Israel; however, civil marriages performed in foreign jurisdictions, including same-sex marriages, are recognized with full marital rights under Israeli law.

-Same-sex marriage is not legal in Israel.
-The government has registered same-sex marriages performed abroad for some purposes since 2006.
-However, marriages performed in Israel are only available from one of the 15 religious marriage courts recognized by the state, none of which permit same-sex marriage under their respective auspices.
-Consequently, Israelis who desire to have their same-sex marriage recognized by the government must first marry outside Israel, in a jurisdiction where such marriages are legal, and then register upon returning home.
+Marriages performed in Israel are only legally recognized when registered with one of the 15 religious marital courts recognized by the state, none of which permit same-sex marriage.
+In November 2006, the High Court of Justice ruled that same-sex marriages performed abroad may be registered in Israel.
+Consequently, Israeli same-sex couples who wished to have their marriages recognized by the government had to marry outside Israel, in a jurisdiction where such marriages were legal, and then register upon returning home.
+In July 2022, the Central District Court ruled that marriages performed via an online civil marriage service established by the U.S. state of Utah, including same-sex marriages, are legal in Israel, removing the necessity of leaving the country to get married.
+The ruling was upheld by the Supreme Court in 2023.

-In July 2022, the Central District Court ruled that marriages performed under an online civil marriage service established by the U.S. state of Utah are legal in Israel, thereby no longer requiring couples unable to marry in Israel to leave the country.
-Israel does not recognize civil marriage and "hundreds of thousands of Israelis" are therefore ineligible to marry in the country.
-An June 2019 opinion poll conducted by Hiddush showed that 78% of Israelis supported recognizing same-sex unions.
+Polling suggests that a majority of Israelis support the legal recognition of same-sex unions, with a June 2019 opinion poll conducted by Hiddush showing that 78% of Israelis supported recognizing same-sex unions.

 Legal history

 Background

-The religious authority for Jewish marriages is the Chief Rabbinate of Israel, and there are parallel authorities for Christians, Muslims, and Druze, with a total of 15 religious courts.
-These regulate all marriages and divorces for their own communities.
+The religious authority for Jewish marriages is the Chief Rabbinate of Israel, and there are parallel religious authorities for Christians, Muslims, and Druze, with a total of 15 religious courts.
+These regulate marriages and divorces for their own communities.
 Currently, they all oppose same-sex marriages.
-If the views of one of these bodies were to change, however, it would be legal for members of that religious community to enter into same-sex marriages in Israel.
-Same-sex wedding ceremonies without legal significance can be conducted in Israel, which, coupled with legally recognized foreign marriages, allows for both same-sex wedding ceremonies in Israel and legal recognition of same-sex marriages in Israel, on condition that the marriage license comes from another country.
+If the views of one of these bodies were to change, however, it would be legal for members of that community to enter into religious same-sex marriages in Israel.
+Non-religious same-sex wedding ceremonies without legal significance are commonly conducted in Israel, most notably in Tel Aviv.
 The first unofficial municipal wedding took place in August 2009, following the Tel Aviv Pride Parade; five couples were married by Mayor Ron Huldai.
 The traditional verse for wedding ceremonies from Psalm 137, "If I forget thee, O Jerusalem, let my right hand wither...", was used, but replacing Jerusalem with Tel Aviv, Israel's most gay-friendly city.
-On 4 June 2019, protesting the inability of same-sex couples to marry in Israel, 23 couples held an unofficial mass wedding ceremony in Tel Aviv.
+23 couples held an unofficial mass wedding ceremony in Tel Aviv on 4 June 2019.